mchliyah/darkly/00_redirections/resources/exlplain.md

+# open redirect

 #sosciall networks redirection after inspect you can find ref=... which allow you to set any website to redirect to
-which can lead to utrusted websites , this can be used to fool users and called ohishing
+which can lead to untrusted websites , this can be used to fool users and called ohishing

-how to avoid :
+# how to avoid
 you can make the redirection check at the backend server and avoid manual typing